TYPO3-Solr/ext-solr/Documentation/solr release 4.0.md

 ### Usage of Styles and Modals from TYPO3 7 LTS

-To keep the styling of the backend uptodate and use the new JavaScript modals we updated the backend module to use these new features.
+To keep the styling of the backend up-to-date and use the new JavaScript modals we updated the backend module to use these new features.

 ### Add Support of FastVectorHighlighter